Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique: Observations

 \section{Observations}

-The sample contains 64 blazars from the 3FGL \citep{collaboration_fermi_2015}, 4FGL-DR3 \citep{abdollahi2020fermi, abdollahi2022incremental}, and Third \emph{Fermi}-LAT Catalog of High-Energy Sources (3FHL, \citealt{ajello20173fhl}), among which 59 BL Lacs and 5 blazar candidates of uncertain type (BCU) with E(B-V)$\leqslant0.3$.
-The Swift observations are obtained via Cycle 18\footnote{Proposal number: 1821042; PI: Mr. Sheng} and 19\footnote{Proposal number: 1922139; PI: Mr. Sheng} of Neil Gehrels Swift Observatory Gust Investigator or Targets of opportunities (ToOs).
-The mode \texttt{0x30ed} is requested for the {\it Swift}/UVOT observation, resulting in a weighted time spent in each filter as $uvw2:uvm2:uvw1:u:b:v = 4:3:2:1:1:1$.
-The integrated time across the {\it Swift}/UVOT filters is $\sim$2000 seconds to ensure a good signal-to-noise (SNR).
+The studied sample in this work contains 64 blazars from the third Fermi Large Area Telescope source catalog (3FGL) \citep{collaboration_fermi_2015}, 4FGL-DR3 \citep{abdollahi2020fermi, abdollahi2022incremental}, and Third \emph{Fermi}-LAT Catalog of High-Energy Sources (3FHL, \citealt{ajello20173fhl}).
+It includes 59 BL Lacs and 5 blazar candidates of uncertain type (BCU) with E(B-V)$\leqslant0.3$ mag.
+The {\it Swift}/UVOT observations are obtained via Cycle 18\footnote{Proposal number: 1821042; PI: Yong Sheng} and 19\footnote{Proposal number: 1922139; PI: Yong Sheng} of the {\it Swift} investigator program or Targets of opportunities (ToOs).
+The mode \texttt{0x30ed} was used for the {\it Swift}/UVOT observation, resulting in a weighted time spent in each filter as $uvw2:uvm2:uvw1:u:b:v = 4:3:2:1:1:1$.
+The integrated time across the {\it Swift}/UVOT filters is $\sim$2000 seconds to ensure a good signal-to-noise (S/N).

 The photometric data from the optical to NIR band are obtained by the ground observatory SARA-CT/RM.
 The two observatories are located in Spain and Chile, providing visibility from both hemispheres.
-The Sloan Digital Sky Survey (SDSS) filters ($g',r',i',z'$) are used for observations.
-Although the exposures might be split to avoid cosmic-ray and trailing effects, the integrated time over a filter is 15 to 40 minutes to guarantee good SNR.
-The targets are observed in sets, and each set contains the split exposures in the four SDSS filters.
-Table 1 presents the target list and the observations dates for our sample.
+However, the {\it Swift}/UVOT and SARA data are not always taken simultaneously, due to the availability of the SARA telescopes.
+The Sloan Digital Sky Survey ({\it SDSS}) filters ($g',r',i',z'$) are used for observations.
+Although the exposures might be split to avoid cosmic-ray and trailing effects, the integrated time over a filter is 15 to 40 minutes to guarantee good S/N. The targets are observed in sets, and each set contains the split exposures in the four {\it SDSS} filters.
+Table 1 presents the target list and the observation dates for our sample.